 Orbital Reentry: Shaping Policy for Safe and Sustainable Return from Space

-At ASCEND 2025, session delved into the unique demands of reentry, examining how regulatory bodies, industry stakeholders, and technology innovators could optimize systems and practices…
+Panelists delved into the unique demands of reentry, examining how regulatory bodies, industry stakeholders, and technology innovators could optimize systems and practices to achieve mission…

 Importance of Mars Samples and Bringing them Back

-At 2025 ASCEND, this session discussed the overall importance of the Perseverance Mars samples for science and human exploration, why samples need to be returned…
+This session discussed the overall importance of the Perseverance Mars samples for science and human exploration, why samples need to be returned to Earth for…

 Opportunities for Momentum on Cross-Cutting Space Science Priorities